-Probably the most confusing aspect of getting your artwork printed onto fabric and paper is the issue of DPI, or Dots Per Inch, which can have a huge effect on your print outcome.
+Probably the most confusing aspect of getting your artwork printed onto fabric and paper is the issue of DPI, or Dots Per Inch, which can have a big effect on your print outcome.

 Your image has a particular dpi, but when you get it printed, that image, no matter what it's actual dpi, can be printed at any dpi.
 This effectively scales the image to different sizes; it can also affect print quality, too.
 The more dots per inch there are in your image, and the more dots per inch there are for your print, the higher quality the outcome will be.